mercyellen/comparisons/README.md

   * Java | Swift
     ---- | -----
-    You have to create your own getters and setters |
+    You have to create your own getters and setters | Getters and setters for constants, variables, and subscripts automatically receive the same access level as the constant, variable, property, or subscript they belong to.
+You can give a setter a lower access level than its corresponding getter, to restrict the read-write scope of that variable, property or subscript.
 * Backing variables

   * Java | Swift
     ---- | -----
-    Java does not have backing fields. | Explicitly declared if needed.
+    Java does not have backing fields. | Swift unifies Objective-C's ways to store variables into a single property declaration.
+Swift doesn't have a corresponding instance variable, and the backing variable for a property is not accessed directly.
+All the information about a property is stored in a single location.

 * Computed properties